luisondevelopment0/tui-challenge/README.md

 ### 3 - Get offers
 The user can search for best or cheaper hotels
+It should include a weather object in the response.
+If not, maybe it's because accuWeather api quota, which is limited by a few requests per day;

 Parameters:
 ``cityCode``: The city you want to look for offers (Provided on request 2);